DjangoGirls/tutorial/en/python_introduction/README.md

 ## Loops

-> For readers at home: this part is covered in [Python Basics: For Loop](https://www.youtube.com/watch?v=aEA6Rc86HF0) video.
+> For readers at home: this part is covered in the [Python Basics: For Loop](https://www.youtube.com/watch?v=aEA6Rc86HF0) video.

 This is the last part already.
 That was quick, right? :)